nouturnsign/grapes/README.md

 ## License
 The project is licensed under the MIT License.
 The project includes a subset of Courier Prime, a font licensed under the SIL Open Font License.
+See [here](https://quoteunquoteapps.com/courierprime/) for more info.

 ## TODO
-*   more algos!
+*   more algorithms
-*   properly write tests
+*   more tests
-*   add drawing options (e.g. allow custom node shape, allow custom view_box)
+*   add drawing options
+*   create a nice logo